radius-project/docs/docs/content/concepts/faq/index.md

 [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview) is an opinionated, cloud ready stack for building .NET applications. .NET Aspire is delivered through a collection of NuGet packages that provide a batteries-included experience for building cloud-native applications as well as tools and IDE integration.

-Where .NET Aspire is focused on the .NET experience from moving from local development with a debugger to the cloud, Radius is focused on the entire application, including infrastructure, services, and connections between them.
-Radius is also not opinionated about the application runtime, and supports any containerized application.
-Radius also doesn't seek to solve running applications locally as processes.
+Where .NET Aspire is focused on the .NET experience from moving from local development with a debugger to the cloud, Radius is not opinionated about the application runtime and doesn't seek to solve running applications locally as processes.
+Radius also offers tools for developers and operators to collaborate on an application throughout its lifecycle, such as the application graph and Recipes.

-Long term we would like to see Radius and .NET Aspire work together to provide a great experience for .NET developers building cloud native applications, but there is currently no integration between the two.